awsdocs/aws-sam-developer-guide/doc_source/sam-specification-generated-resources-connector.md

 # AWS CloudFormation resources generated when you specify AWS::Serverless::Connector<a name="sam-specification-generated-resources-connector"></a>

+**Note**
+When you define connectors through the embedded `Connectors` property, it is first transformed into an `AWS::Serverless::Connector` resource before generating these resources\.

 When you specify an `AWS::Serverless::Connector` resource in an AWS SAM template, AWS SAM generates the following AWS CloudFormation resources as needed\.

 **`AWS::IAM::ManagedPolicy`**